-Made famous by the Little Red Wagon food truck, these hand-dipped Disneyland corn dogs are iconic for a reason.
-With a light, puffy breading flavored with a hint of sweetness and fried to a perfect golden brown, you’ll be surprised how easy they are to make at home!
+This Corn Dog Recipe, made famous by the Little Red Wagon food truck, is iconic for a reason!
+Hand-dipped Disneyland corn dogs feature a light, puffy breading flavored with a hint of sweetness and fried to a perfect golden brown.
+You’ll be surprised how easy they are to make at home!

 Being the foodie that I am, it probably comes as no surprise that my fondest memories are built entirely around food.